openvinotoolkit/model_server/docs/kfs_example_inference.md

 # Inference with KServe API{#ovms_kserve_inference}

 ## Introduction
-This guide shows how to perform basic inference with Resnet50 model using KServe API with example client in Python [kfs_grpc_predict_resne.py](https://github.com/openvinotoolkit/model_server/blob/releases/2022/1/client/python/tensorflow-serving-api/samples/kfs_grpc_predict_resnet.py).
+This guide shows how to get model metadata and perform basic inference with Resnet50 model using KServe API and example client in Python.

 - A sample [resnet](https://github.com/openvinotoolkit/open_model_zoo/blob/2022.1.0/models/intel/resnet50-binary-0001/README.md) model.